ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/AzureNotebook/README.md

 ![Synapse Notebook](./images/goto-develop.png)

-15. Attach notebook to the Spark Pool.
+15. Attach notebook to the Spark Pool you have created above.

 ![Synapse Notebook](./images/attach-spark-pool.png)